compilerla/compiler.la/_posts/2023-09-01-first-post.md

 ### How to save and name a post

-Click [on this GitHub New File link](https://github.com/compilerla/compiler.la/new/main/_posts) to create an empty file in the `_posts` folder and name it according to this naming convention: `YEAR-MONTH-name-of-post.md`.
-Year and month should be 4 and 2 digits, respectfully.
-This post’s name is `2023-10-first-post.md`
+Click [on this GitHub New File link](https://github.com/compilerla/compiler.la/new/main/_posts) to create an empty file in the `_posts` folder and name it according to this naming convention: `YEAR-MONTH-DATE-name-of-post.md`.
+Year should be 4 digits, while month and date should be 2 digits, respectfully.
+This post’s name is `2023-09-01-first-post.md`

 ### How to write front matter